 For substrate structure, we used a grid of 2048×2048 sites (= total gird points of 4,194,304) where each site accommodates one particle.
 It shows the simplicity and efficiency of TPC-kMC that enables the analysis of such a large system of particles.
 Conventionally the grid sites are all assigned as voids [29].
-To investigate the effects of gas concentrations as well as to determine the optimal moisture content of the gas stream, we developed a modification by using different labeling/assignments.
-The initially generated grid of 2048×2048 sites is divided into three populations, i.e., (i) adsorbent particles, (ii) gas molecules particles, and (iii) extra empty space (void) particles.
+To investigate the effects of gas concentrations as well as to determine the optimal moisture content of the gas stream and even the adsorbent size/amount, we introduced an artificial allocation step to fill and load desirable initial quantity of particles in substrate grid to reflect the mixture of under study as illustrated in following paragraphs.

+The initially generated grid of 2048×2048 sites is divided into three main populations, i.e., (i) adsorbent particles, (ii) gas molecules particles, and (iii) extra empty space (void) particles.
+Note that we used “population” instead of “zone” or etc. as in labeling/assignment of particles to compounds, the amount of particles can be controlled, but the orientation/location of particle on the grid is selected randomly.
 Population iii is considered to account for controlling mass continuity due to different stoichiometric coefficients of different reactants/products in reactions.
 It comprises 5% of total initial grid corresponding to Niii=209,715 particles.
-Population ii enables us to include different initial concentration of gases/reactants as well as moisture where the ratio of “particles assigned to a gas/reactant/moisture to total particles available in the population” reflects the mole fraction of that gas in the gas mixture.
+Population ii enables us to include different initial concentration of gases/reactants as well as moisture where the ratio of “particles assigned to a gas/reactant/moisture to total particles available in the population” reflects the mole fraction of that gas/reactant/moisture in the mixture initial composition.
 This population is composed of 70% of total initial grid corresponding to Nii= 2,936,012 particles.
-The number of particles assigned to each compound depends on the case study of concern, i.e., CO2 capture from air, raw and pretreated natural gas, biogas as well as post combustion flue gas streams.
+The number of particles assigned to each compound depends on the case study of concern, i.e., gas capture from air, raw and pretreated natural gas, biogas as well as post combustion flue gas streams.
 Population i enables us to account for the effect of adsorbent size (quantity) which can be reflected into the simulations by varying the number of particles assigned to adsorbent.
 A total of 25% of total initial grid is assigned to this population corresponding to Ni=1,048,576 particles, which itself reflects the highest amount of adsorbent we can consider by this allocation.
 For smaller amount of adsorbent, we partially fill sites in this population.